If your child asks if you smoked pot, the best answer is the truth

 Talk to your kids, parents!

-The ideal time to talk to your children about illegal substance us is when they are in seventh and eighth grade, he added.
+The ideal time to talk to your children about illegal substance use is when they are in seventh and eighth grade, he added.
 At that age, kids are already picking up messages about drug use.

 “Children are starting to develop more peer relationships at that time.
 But just just because your kid is a teenager doesn’t mean they’re not going to listen to you anymore,” Pettigrew said.